ncsa/Delta_doc/docs/source/help.rst

    <p>The <a href="http://help.ncsa.illinois.edu">NCSA Help Portal</a> is the preferred method to submit requests.
 However, if you run into problems using it, you can still email <a href="mailto:help@ncsa.illinois.edu?subject=Delta: ">help@ncsa.illinois.edu</a> for support.
 Expand the following section for guidelines on sending email requests so that NCSA staff can efficiently address them.</p>

-ACCESS Allocations
+ACCESS Allocated Projects
 ---------------------

-For ACCESS allocation issues, create a ticket via the `ACCESS Help page <https://support.access-ci.org/open-a-ticket>`_ (ACCESS log in required).
+For ACCESS allocation or other non-Delta or non-NCSA issues, create a ticket via the `ACCESS Help page <https://support.access-ci.org/open-a-ticket>`_ (ACCESS log in required).
 You can browse other ACCESS support resources on the `ACCESS Support page <https://support.access-ci.org>`_ (ACCESS log in *not* required).

 NAIRR Pilot Projects
 ----------------------

-For issues specific to NAIRR Pilot projects awarded time on Delta, please submit your issues to NAIRR Pilot support by emailing usersupport@support.nairrpilot.org.
+For non-Delta and non-NCSA issues specific to NAIRR Pilot projects awarded time on Delta, please submit your issues to NAIRR Pilot support by emailing usersupport@support.nairrpilot.org.

 Explore Solutions
 -------------------